-Self-Isolate: stay at home, monitor yourself for symptoms for 14 days, avoid all contact with others and follow local public health authority advice.
+Self-Isolate: stay at home, monitor yourself for symptoms, avoid all contact with others and follow local public health authority advice.
+Public Health Link: Self-Isolation, Public Health Link: Mandatory Isolation

 Close contact: provided direct care to someone or had direct contact (>15 minutes) with infectious body fluids of a person without consistent and appropriate use of recommended PPE, lived with or had prolonged contact with a probable or confirmed case.